itom-project/itom/docs/userDoc/source/02_installation/build_cmake_vars.rst

 .. |cmakelist_flann_include_dirs| replace::

-   Path to filder named "include" which lives in a directory side-by-side with "bin" and "lib" folders.
+   Path to folder named "include" which lives in a directory side-by-side with "bin" and "lib" folders.

 .. |cmakelist_vtk_dir| replace::